Many things might keep your cat from coming inside, and it’s worrying for your cat to stay outside more than usual.

-Try to feed your cat from inside or move the food bowl slowly by slowly until you move it inside the house.
+Try feeding your cat from inside or moving the food bowl slowly until you have it inside the house.

-Also, you can wait for the weather to change, and then it will return inside on its own.
+Also, you can wait for the summer season to end, and your cat will return inside on its own.

-Cats usually mark their territories by urinating on the wall or even flap.
+Cats usually mark their territories by urinating on the wall or even flapping.

-Hence, if another cat passes through your cat’s flap, it will detect and decline to come in.
+Therefore, if another cat passes through your cat’s flap, your cat detects it and declines to come in.

 What To Do

-This will help you to be at ease and help your cat to adapt.
+Marking your cat’s territory helps you to be at ease, and it helps your cat to adapt.

-A cat may decide not to come inside because it feels it is no longer safe there.
+A cat may decide not to enter a house because it no longer feels safe there.

-This may be because there is a new person in the house, a new pet, or strange noises.
+Strass and fear in your cat may be because of a new person in the house, a new pet, or strange noises.

-If a person is hitting the cat, or it feels unsafe with a new member of your family, the cat may feel insecure and will stay away from your home.
+If a person is hitting the cat or if the cat feels unsafe with a new family member, it might stay away from your home.